opossum-linux/dotfiles/README.md

 {qutebrowser} okay it's goated but lack of userscripts is crucial unless you're an evil wizard who writes in javascript (most evil programming langauge in the universe)

-{librewolf} have to use firefox with vimium
+{librewolf} quite superior since i discovered surfingkeys

 {flameshot} works everywhere that's the reason why i use it. btw even works on wayland some people think it doesn't but way more conviniant to use hyprshot and other's

 {vim} neovim's for weak and javascript coders (use it for notes and writing)

+{neovim} okay i change my mind but i still hate lua

 {wlsunset&gammastep+redshift} i'm not going outside in tights sorry

 {mpv} the best without any competition

-{fuzzel} i hate customizing rofi so i just stopped doing that and start using application keybindings
+{fuzzel} fuck this and rofi god bless qtile-prompt

-{nwg-look} best way to configure gtk themes on wm
+{nwg-look} best way to configure fonts on wm